decentespresso/de1app/documentation/decent_user_interface.md

 DUI offers the base namespace **::dui::pages** where page namespaces can be created as children, and uses it as default, but doesn't require you to use it.
 Any namespace can be used, by declaring it with the **-namespace** option of the <a href="#dui_page_add">dui page add</a> command.

-Another advantage of using page namespaces is that pages can be completely rebuilt on the fly, for example to change their aspect to anooher skin.
+Another advantage of using page namespaces is that pages can be completely rebuilt on the fly, for example to change their aspect to another skin.
 See commands [dui page recreate](#dui_page_recreate) and [dui page retheme](#dui_page_retheme).

 <a name="page_actions"></a>